Quantum Walks on Simplicial Complexes and Harmonic Homology: Application to Topological Data Analysis with Superpolynomial Speedups: Introduction

 By Claim~\ref{claim:parity} in Section~\ref{sec:applications}, it follows that the relative orientation of the simplex obtained by the transition of the first term is equal to the sum of the bit elements of the positions between the indices of $i$-th 0 and $j$-th 1 of $x_\sigma$.
 In the harmonic walk, simplices transit to other simplices that are lower-adjacent but not up-adjacent.
 This condition can also be computed using the membership function.
 Unlike the ``up-down'' and ``down-up'' construction, this construction separates the self-loops and adjacency.

 \paragraph{Applications.}

 The constructed projectors onto topological subspace can be applied to problems of practical interest.
 The first two applications of our quantum walks are the tasks of estimating the normalized Betti numbers and the normalized persistent Betti numbers, that are related to the topological data analysis.
-First, the estimation of the normalized Betti numbers, denote by $\beta_k/n^k$, can be done in the following steps: \begin{itemize} \item Prepare the uniform mixture over $k$-simplices $ \rho_k = \frac{1}{n_k} \sum_{\sigma\in X^+_k} \ket{\sigma}\bra{\sigma}, $ where $n_k$ is the number of $k$-simplices of a simplicial complex $X$. \item Estimate the energy w.r.t the combinatorial Laplacian $\Delta_k$ and measure the energy. \item Sample from the above quantum circuit and output:
+First, the estimation of the normalized Betti numbers, denote by $\beta_k/n_kk$, can be done in the following steps: \begin{itemize} \item Prepare the uniform mixture over $k$-simplices $ \rho_k = \frac{1}{n_k} \sum_{\sigma\in X^+_k} \ket{\sigma}\bra{\sigma}, $ where $n_k$ is the number of $k$-simplices of a simplicial complex $X$. \item Estimate the energy w.r.t the combinatorial Laplacian $\Delta_k$ and measure the energy. \item Sample from the above quantum circuit and output:

-as the estimate, where $\lambda_k$ is the minimal non-zero eigenvalue of $\Delta_k$. \end{itemize} We can estimate the $\beta_k/n^k$ with the above procedures because $\rho_k=1/n^k \sum_{i\in n_k} \ket{\psi_i}\bra{\psi_i}$ where $\{\ket{\psi}\}_i$ are eigenvectors of $\Delta_k$ and $\beta_k$ is equivalent to the number of zero-energy eigenvectors of $\Delta_k$.
-In the second step, we measure the energy w.r.t. the combinatorial Laplacian.
+as the estimate, where $\lambda_k$ is the minimal non-zero eigenvalue of $\Delta_k$. \end{itemize} {We can estimate $\beta_k/n_k$ with the above procedures.
+This is because where $\{\ket{\psi_i}\}_i$ are eigenvectors of $\Delta_k$ with eigenvalue $\lambda_i$ and the probability of observing $0$ energy is $\beta_k/n_k$.} In the second step, we measure the energy w.r.t. the combinatorial Laplacian.
 To be more precise, we actually construct a quantum circuit that can conditionally project onto the low-energy subspace of the combinatorial Laplacian.
 This means that in the third step, if the measurement outcome is $1$, the state is successfully projected onto the low-energy subspace below the energy threshold.
 The complexity of the procedure is governed by the complexity of preparing the initial mixed state, the complexity of energy measurement, and the number of necessary samples.
 We can efficiently estimate the normalized Betti numbers with inverse-polynomial additive precision under the conditions that we can efficiently sample from the uniform distribution over $k$-simplices and $\lambda_k> 1/poly(n)$.

 Next, we explain how to estimate the normalized persistent Betti numbers.
 We use the following relationship: $ \beta^{i,j}_k = \dim (\ker (\Delta_k^{i,down}))- \dim (\ker (\Delta_k^{i,down}) \cap (\mathrm{Im}(\Delta_k^{j,up})), $ where $i$ and $j$ represents the two simplicial complexes $X^i \subseteq X^j$.
 We can estimate $\beta^{i,j}_k/n_k$ by estimating ${\dim (\ker (\Delta_k^{i,down}))}/{n_k}\ \ \text{and}\ \ {\dim (\ker (\Delta_k^{i,down}) \cap (\mathrm{Im}(\Delta_k^{j,up}))}/{n_k}, $ respectively, where $n_k$ is the number of $k$-simplices of $X^i$.
 The first quantity can be estimated using the down quantum walk on $K_i$ and the second quantity can be estimated by combining the down quantum walk on $K_i$ and the up quantum walk on $K_j$ in a similar way with the case of Betti numbers.
 This application illustrates that down quantum walk and up quantum walks are useful for tasks related to persistence and TDA.